twbs/bootlint/CONTRIBUTING.md

 The project's coding style is laid out in the JSHint and JSCS configurations.

 ### PhantomJS
-While Grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
-Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.
+Grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/).

 ## Modifying the code
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.